Kattis/problem-package-format/spec/problem_package_format.md

 The score is taken from the `score.txt` files produced by the output validator.
 If no `score.txt` exists the score will be as defined by the grading accept\_score and reject\_score setting from problem.yaml.

+When grading a PvP problem, the codes get new meanings.
+AC and WA mean that the first submisison won or lost, respectively.
+PAC means that two submissions tied.

 ### Output